Lateral Flow Tests

 Lateral flow tests for students, staff and contractors have been introduced to help make SERC safer as more people return to some element of campus learning.

 Around one in three people who are infected with Covid-19 have no symptoms, so could be spreading the disease without knowing it.
 The lateral flow tests are used by people who don’t have symptoms but who may be infectious, so that if necessary they can isolate and avoid infecting others with the virus, either at SERC or in the wider community.

-The deployment of LFD testing is a critical step in reaching our goal of returning to normal delivery in the new academic year, and we are now seeking the co-operation of all staff and students in this voluntary scheme, which involves self-testing using the free kits at home.
+The deployment of LFD testing is a critical step in reaching our goal of returning to normal delivery on campuses, and we are now seeking the co-operation of all staff and students in this voluntary scheme, which involves self-testing using the free kits at home.

 The testing programme will be most effective when staff and students are tested regularly for coronavirus.
 We encourage everyone to collect a pack of kits and begin self-testing twice a week.